The Search for District Leaders

 - Identify strengths of current leaders.

-- Recognize current leaders and give special attention to area governors.
+- Recognize current leaders and give special attention to area directors.

 - Use district conferences to promote leadership.